givenscj/MCW-High-Performance-Computing/Hands-on lab/HOL step-by-step - High Performance Computing.md

     - **INSTANCE DETAILS**
         - **Account name**: Provide a name for your new Batch Account.
 The name you choose must be unique within the Azure region where the account is created (see Location below).
         - **Location**: The Azure region in which to create the Batch account.

     - **STORAGE ACCOUNT**
         - Click **Select a storage account**, select **Create new** on the Choose storage account blade, and then enter a globally unique name for the storage account, and leave the remaining values set to their defaults.
 Select **OK**.

     ![The New Batch account blade is displayed with the values specified above entered into the appropriate fields.](media/create-batch-account.png "New Batch account")

 7. Select **Next: Advanced >**.

-8. On the Advanced tab, set the following:
+8. On the Advanced tab, ensure the following:

     - **POOL ALLOCATION MODE**
         - **Pool allocation mode**: Set to Batch service.